OWN | 1 Kilo Gold Bars

 Are Bullion Coins a Better Investment Than Kilo Gold Bars?

-Both bullion coins and kilo gold bars have their advantages.
-Bullion coins can have collectible value and typically would be easier to liquidate in smaller quantities.
-If you use OWNx, however, selling your gold in any form is very simple and can be done in a few clicks.
+Both bullion coins and kilo gold bars have advantages.
+Bullion coins offer collectible value, government backing, and easier liquidation in smaller quantities.
+Kilo bars provide lower premiums and efficient storage for larger investments.
+With OWNx, selling either form is simple and can be done with just a few clicks through your account.

 How Do Kilo Gold Bars Compare in Value to Other Precious Metals?